oribuhbut/ChatApp/README.md

 # register

-press on "register and fill the form.
+press on "register" and fill the form.

 login into your new account and search for new people around.

-if you have a new match start conversation!
+if you have a new match start to chat!